Sreenidhi17/server-side/README.md

 ## proceudre followed :

-I created repo named server side with README.md and gitignore and cloned this repo in my desktop and worked with index.js and created package .json in powershell.
+- created repo named server side with README.md and gitignore and cloned this repo in my desktop
-Once I  am done with evrything i ran node index.js in terminal to check and the server was runned. then i committed the repo locally and tried to push but thers something problem with my git push and hence i committed through GitHub
+-  created package .json in powershell.
+- open the repo with VS code and add index.js
+- node index.js in terminal to check
+- open browser and check with localhost:30002
+- html contecnt should display in the port
+-  commit  the repo locally and push the repo in to cloud